 The best heating option depends on what you want to accomplish.
 Underfloor heating, whether radiant electric or hydronic, is a good choice if:

 • You want a silent, invisible heating system. • You want to improve the air quality in your home. • You want consistent heat throughout your home, both within and between rooms. • You hate cold floors. • Someone in your home suffers from allergies or is sensitive to dust

 Once you’ve decided that radiant heating is the best option for your heating needs, you’ll need to consider what kind of radiant heat you want to install.
 Consider the following lists to help you make your choice.

-They can also give you extra information on the different kinds of systems they work with, options and the installation process.
+Glow can also give you extra information on the different kinds of systems they work with, options and the installation process.
 Additionally, they’ll be able to answer any other questions you might have about the benefits of radiant heating.
-The experts at Glow HCE are happy to assist you with your queries.
+The experts at Glow are always happy to assist you with your queries.